Equity and Buildings: A Practice Framework for Local Government Decision Makers

 USDN hosted a workshop series for local governments alongside the Advisory Committee in April 2021.
-We are working to develop this workshop into a series, which would reoccur on a regular basis.
+Two additional cohorts were hosted in 2021 and 2022.
 If you are interested in participating in future workshops or supporting our ongoing resources and work in this area, please fill out this brief form.

 There are a series of resources, which have been developed, reviewed or supported by USDN members and staff that provide a more detailed exploration of equity considerations for developing specific building policies and programs.
 Prior to implementing the ideas in these documents, we recommend reviewing the framework and our no-cost Equity Foundations training.